Bayesian Knockoff Filter: Introduction

 In the Bayesian paradigm, we restate the concepts of knockoff variables and FDR and develop the Bayesian knockoff filter (BKF).
-With the Markov chain Monte Carlo (MCMC) algorithm and elaborated selection procedures, our method outperforms existing knockoff methods in distinguishing important (non-null) features when the FDR is controlled under the same target level, while existing Bayesian variable selection approaches are unable to control FDR when sample size is small.
+With the Markov chain Monte Carlo (MCMC) algorithm, we can estimate the upper bound of the posterior probability that a particular feature has no effect on the response and thus compute the Bayesian estimator of the set of important features via an elaborated greedy selection algorithm.
+Experiments show that our method outperforms existing single-knockoff methods and is comparable to multi-knockoffs in distinguishing important (non-null) features from unimportant ones when the FDR is controlled at the same target level.
+Further, existing Bayesian variable selection approaches are unable to control the FDR when the sample size is small.
+In comparison with the existing frequentist knockoff methods, the BKF is more robust in terms of power when the distribution of covariates is misspecified.

 The rest of this article is organized as follows.
-In Section \ref{background}, we formulate the feature selection problem in GLMs and briefly introduce existing knockoff procedures.
-Details of the BKF, including the Bayesian model, definition of Bayesian FDR, FDR-controlled selection procedure and MCMC algorithm, are provided in Section \ref{BKF}.
-We conduct experiments on synthetic and real data respectively in Sections \ref{Experiments} and \ref{Real} to investigate performance of the BKF under different circumstances and compare it with existing methods in terms of both statistical power and the ability to mitigate false discoveries.
+In Section \ref{background}, we formulate the feature selection problem and briefly introduce existing knockoff procedures.
+Details of the BKF, including the Bayesian model, definition of Bayesian FDR, FDR-controlled selection procedure, MCMC algorithm and its relationships with existing knockoff methods are provided in Section \ref{BKF}.
+We conduct experiments on synthetic and real data respectively in Sections \ref{Experiments} and \ref{Real} to investigate performances of the BKF under different circumstances and compare it with existing methods in terms of both statistical power and the ability to mitigate false discoveries.
 Section \ref{Conclusion} concludes with discussions.